Canon 1D Mark IV vs Sony A900

 Feature comparison: Canon 1D Mark IV vs Sony A900

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark IV and the A900 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A900 has a higher magnification than the one of the 1D Mark IV (0.74x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark IV and Sony A900 along with similar information for a selection of comparators.

 One feature that differentiates the A900 and the 1D Mark IV is in-body image stabilization (IBIS).
 The A900 reduces the risk of handshake-induced blur with all attached lenses, while the 1D Mark IV has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.